terraform-ibm-modules/terraform-ibm-powervs-sap/reference-architectures/sap-ready-to-go/deploy-arch-ibm-pvs-sap-ready-to-go.md

 ## Compliance
 {: #compliance}

-This reference architecture is certified for SAP deployments.
+This deployable architecture is certified for SAP deployments.

 ## Next steps
 {: #next-steps}

 Install the SAP system.